Chocolate Chip Cookies

 • 2 cups minus 2 tablespoons sonora whole wheat flour

-• 1 ⅔ cups red fife whole wheat flour
+• 1 ⅔ cups hollis whole wheat flour

 • 1 ¼ teaspoons baking soda